History of autism: Newly defined commonly comorbid conditions

 What is today considered to be auditory processing disorder (APD) was first scientifically described by American otorhinolaryngology surgeon Samuel Joseph Kopetzky in 1948.
 His work was followed in 1954 by important papers by British otorhinolaryngology surgeon PF King and American psychologist Helmer Rudolph Myklebust.
 Some believe that APD is "one of the primary characteristic features of ASD", or that it is often comorbid.

+Dysautonomia is now considered to include any disfunction of the autonomic nervous system.
+Such disfunction is more common in autistic people than the general population.
+The term "dysautonomia" was coined by American paediatricians Conrad Milton Riley and Richard Lawrence Day in 1949.

 The term "dyspraxia" was coined by Spanish-French psychiatrist Julian de Ajuriaguerra and French psychologist Mira Stambak in 1964.
 It describes someone's difficulties with physical coordination and movement.
 This is said to affect up to 88% of people with autism.

 American psychiatrist Peter Sifneos identified that some people without brain lesions experienced emotional agnosia in 1967, they not being able to recognise the emotions expressed by others.

 Hyperlexia is when a child can read at an early age.
 This can be a symptom of autism, particularly when their reading ability is much better than their speaking ability.
 The term was coined by husband-and-wife American psychologists Norman E. Silberberg and Margaret C. Silberberg, and first published in September 1967.